Gatlinburg vs. Pigeon Forge: A Smoky Mountains Vacation Guide

 The city has many small-town restaurants and large-scale dinner shows to match your dining mood.
 Head to Mama’s Farmhouse for award-winning southern recipes, or try out Dolly Parton’s Stampede for a unique experience.

-Regarding shopping, you’ll find more of a “big city” feel than in Gatlinburg.
-While Pigeon Forge has small craft shops, it is also home to several outlet malls and shopping centers, so you can purchase anything from designer clothing to home decor and outdoor gear.
+Regarding shopping, Pigeon Forge has more of a “big city” feel than Gatlinburg.
+While Pigeon Forge has small craft shops, it is also home to several outlet malls and shopping centers, where you can purchase anything from designer clothing to home decor and outdoor gear.

 A few popular dining and shopping locations in Pigeon Forge include: